kokizzu/replacer/README.md

 a b c
 c d e' > a.txt

-$ replacer c ayaya afterThisLine a.txt
+$ replacer c ayaya afterThisTerm a.txt
 Done 2 replacement

 $ cat a.txt